 18: Myles Rudge and Ted Dicks programme

-More detailed notes about the "larky" songs of Myles Rudge and Ted Dicks, and the role of producer George Martin, drawn from a radio programme about the pair.
-Not so much a review as a summary plus some additional thoughts.
+More about the "larky" songs of Myles Rudge and Ted Dicks (Right Said Fred, Hole in the Ground) and the role of producer George Martin, drawn from a radio programme about the pair.

 19: Reasons to Be Cheerful, Lipstick on Your Collar, Joe Brown

-A ragbag featuring: Paul Sirett's Ian Dury musical Reasons to be Cheerful (produced at Stratford East, like What A Crazy World); the change-anticipating mood in Dennis Potter's fifties-set series Lipstick on Your Collar; the experience of recently seeing Joe Brown live ... and if you're wondering where Bowie is in all this, well, I explain that too - to my own satisfaction, at least.
+A ragbag of a post including: a review of Paul Sirett's Ian Dury musical Reasons to be Cheerful (produced at Stratford East, like What A Crazy World); the change-anticipating mood in Dennis Potter's fifties-set TV series Lipstick on Your Collar; the experience of recently seeing Joe Brown live (... and if you're wondering where Bowie is in all this, well, I explain that too - to my own satisfaction, at least).

 20: Stop Dreamin' at Guildford

-Review of an early tryout of Ray Cooney's musical using the songs of Chas and Dave.
+Review of an early tryout of Ray Cooney's Chas and Dave musical.
+I don't know whether it got any further.

 21: 1950-53 UK charts, Hoagland concedes